Extending torsors over regular models of curves: Obstruction of extension into fppf torsors

 \begin{proof} This is \cite[VII, \S 1.1.6]{Groth1}. \end{proof}

 In the setting of Lemma~\ref{lem:SGA7}, we say that a $G$-torsor $E\to H$ satisfies the theorem of the square if there exists an isomorphism as in \eqref{eq:square}.

-It is well-known that any rigidified line bundle of degree zero over an abelian scheme verifies the theorem of the square.
-Therefore, if we view $J \times C$ as the abelian scheme $J_{C}$ over $C$ and if we denote by $m$, (resp. $pr_1$, $pr_2$) the multiplication (resp. the first projection, the second projection) in $J_{C}$ induced by that of $J$, we have an isomorphism
+Any rigidified line bundle of degree zero on an abelian scheme verifies the theorem of the square.
+Therefore, if we view $J \times C$ as the abelian scheme $J_{C}$ over $C$ and if we denote by $m$, (resp. $pr_1$, $pr_2$) the multiplication (resp. the first projection, the second projection) in $J_{C}$ induced by that of $J$, we have an isomorphism of rigidified line bundles

 We deduce from that:

 \begin{lem} $\mathcal{P}_K$ has a unique underlying structure of extension of $J_{C}$ by $ \mathbb{G}_{m,C}$. \end{lem}